333 Wacker Drive

-333 West Wacker Drive is a highrise office building in Chicago, Illinois, noted for its reflection of the curves of the Chicago River on its river-facing side.
+333 West Wacker Drive is a high-rise office building in Chicago, Illinois owned by Beacon Capital Partners.
+It is noted for its reflection of the curves of the Chicago River on its river-facing side.
+The building has 36 stories.

 Design features

 On the side facing the Chicago River, the building features a curved green glass façade, while on the other side the building adheres to the usual rectangular street grid.
+This results in its "slice of pie" shape.
 The glass reflects both the sky and the river flowing next to it.
 The architecture firm Kohn Pedersen Fox Associates who designed 333 also designed the high-rise buildings 225 W Wacker to the east, and 191 N Wacker Drive to the south.

 The building marks the division between North Wacker Drive and West Wacker Drive as the street makes a 90 degree turn.
 Based on the Chicago grid system for street numbers, if the building had been given an address on North Wacker, the street number would have been an odd number between 200 and 300.

+History

+Work on 333 Wacker Drive began in 1979.
+The surrounding property was neglected which inspired Pederson to start construction.
+The building was completed in 1983.

+In April 2006, Hines, on behalf of their U.S. Core Office Fund, L.P., acquired 333 Wacker Drive.
+Hines sold it's interest in the asset to PNC Realty Advisors in November 2015.
+On June 20, 2024, AFL-CIO sold the property to Beacon Capital Partners.